george-hawkins/micropython-notes/esp32-devkitc-vb/README.md

     $ pip install esptool

-Go to the MicroPython [ESP32 firmware downloads](https://micropython.org/download/esp32/), if there are firmwares listed for multiple ESP-IDF versions then go to the section for the latest version (4.x at the time of writing) and then chose the GENERIC-SPIRAM firmare in this section for the latest MicroPython version (1.12 at the time of writing).
+Go to the MicroPython [ESP32 firmware downloads](https://micropython.org/download/esp32/), if there are firmwares listed for multiple ESP-IDF versions then go to the section for the latest version (4.x at the time of writing) and then chose the GENERIC-SPIRAM firmware in this section for the latest MicroPython version (1.12 at the time of writing).

 There are two kinds of versions, e.g.:

 * GENERIC-SPIRAM : esp32spiram-idf3-20200517-unstable-v1.12-464-gcae77daf0.bin
 * GENERIC-SPIRAM : esp32spiram-idf4-20191220-v1.12.bin

 The one ending in `v1.12.bin` is the latest stable build, while the one ending in `v1.12-464-gcae77daf0.bin` is a nightly build and includes commits made since the last stable release (the bit after the `-g` is the hash of the revision that was built).
-Usually it's best to go with the latest _stable_ build.
+Usually, it's best to go with the latest _stable_ build.

 Notes:

 * The plain GENERIC firmwares are for boards that just have the WROOM module while the GENERIC-SPIRAM firmwares are for boards that have the WROVER module with the addition 4MiB of SRAM.
 * ESP32 MicroPython versions are built on top of the Espressif IoT Development Framework (ESP-IDF), if you're interested in knowing more about the ESP-IDF, see my notes [here](https://github.com/george-hawkins/snippets/blob/master/esp-idf.md).

-Once you've downloaded the firmware, connect you board via USB and determine the serial device that corresponds to your board, typically this is `/dev/cu.SLAB_USBtoUART` on Mac and `/dev/ttyUSB0` on Linux.
+Once you've downloaded the firmware, connect your board via USB and determine the serial device that corresponds to your board, typically this is `/dev/cu.SLAB_USBtoUART` on Mac and `/dev/ttyUSB0` on Linux.

-Note: on Mac you will probably have to install a device driver for the CP2104 USB-to-UART bridge controller that the board uses - see [here](https://github.com/george-hawkins/snippets/blob/master/esp-usb-to-uart.md) for more details.
+Note: on Mac, you will probably have to install a device driver for the CP2104 USB-to-UART bridge controller that the board uses - see [here](https://github.com/george-hawkins/snippets/blob/master/esp-usb-to-uart.md) for more details.

 Now you can write the firmware to the board: